-- Investment credit (Form 3468),

-- Jobs credit (Form 5884),
+- Investment credit (Form 3468), - Jobs credit (Form 5884),

-- Credit for alcohol used as fuel (Form 6478),
+• Credit for alcohol used as fuel (Form 6478),

-- Credit for increasing research activities (Form 6765),

-- Low-income housing credit (Form 8586),
+- Credit for increasing research activities (Form 6765), - Low-income housing credit (Form 8586),

-- Enhanced oil recovery credit (Form 8830),
+• Enhanced oil recovery credit (Form 8830),

 - Disabled access credit (Form 8826),

 - Renewable electricity production credit (Form 8835),

 - Indian employment credit (Form 8845),

-- Credit for employer social security and Medicare taxes paid on certain employee tips (Form 8846), and
+• Credit for employer social security and Medicare taxes paid on certain employee tips (Form 8846),

-- Credit for contributions to selected community development corporations (Form 8847).
+• Credit for contributions to selected community development corporations (Form 8847), and

+• Trans-Alaska pipeline liability fund credit.

+Exceptions

+• Filers who can claim the trans-Alaska pipeline liability fund credit must file Form 3800 even if it is the only credit claimed.

-If you have only one of the above credits, no carryback or carryforward, and the credit is not from a passive activity, do not file Form 3800.
+• If you have only one of the above credits (other than the trans-Alaska pipeline liability fund credit), no carryback or carryforward, and the credit is not from a passive activity, do not file Form 3800.
 Instead, file only the applicable credit form.

-If you have only a current year low-income housing credit, do not file Form 3800.
-Instead, file Form 8586.
+• If you have only a current year low-income housing credit (even if it is a passive activity), do not file Form 3800.
+Instead, file only Form 8586.

-The empowerment zone employment credit (Form 8844), while a component of the general business credit, is figured separately on Form 8844 and is never carried to Form 3800.
+• The empowerment zone employment credit (Form 8844), while a component of the general business credit, is figured separately on Form 8844 and is never carried to Form 3800.